Please note: This project is currently on hold

 The review will also consider challenges beyond the four corners of the legislation, such as the sustainability of the CPF, concerns around self-dealing and challenges in relation to national actions.

-The Class Actions project is currently headed by Fran Carnerie, the LCO MAG Counsel in Residence.
+The Class Actions project is currently headed by Aneurin (Nye) Thomas, the Executive Director of the Law Commission of Ontario.

 What We Have Done So Far

 - In the spring and summer of 2013, the LCO conducted extensive preliminary research and interviews in order to understand the key context in which the law operates, and to identify core issues for further research, analysis and consultation.
 This process resulted in the issues to be considered in the project.